 The information within this section is designed to assist you with searching for grant opportunities and writing grants that are more likely to be funded.
-If you need further assistance or have any questions about grant writing or the materials resourced here, please contact Michelle Klinger at Michelle@c4npr.org or 419.241.9513.
+If you need further assistance or have any questions about grant writing or the materials resourced here, please contact the Center at 419.241.9513.

 Grant Writing Resources